8 Toothbrush Facts You Must Know About!

 Dental tools have come a long way over the years, from animal hair toothbrushes to the most recent electric toothbrushes.
 Here are a few facts that you might find interesting:

 1. Toothbrush is ‘Five Thousand’ Years Old

 Ancient civilizations used a “chew stick,” a skinny twig with a frayed end, to remove food from their teeth.
-With the passage of time, toothbrushes emerged and were made of bones, wood or ivory shaft and stiff bristles of hogs, boars, etc. The trendy nylon-bristled toothbrush we use these days was fancied in 1938.
+With the passage of time, toothbrushes emerged and were made of bones, wood or ivory shaft, and stiff bristles of hogs, boars, etc. The smart nylon-bristled toothbrush we use these days was created in 1938.